burlachenkok/exploring-python3/python3-note.md

 ## Boolean Variables and Operators

-Python implements all of the usual operators for Boolean logic, but uses English words rather than special symbols (such as `&&`, `||`, etc.):
+Python implements all of the usual operators for Boolean logic, but it uses English words rather than special symbols (such as `&&`, `||`, etc.):

 ```python
 t = True